 There are many good reasons to get a spotting scope.
 One of the most common is for use in bird watching – birding, to those who regularly participate.
-Bird watchers who are at all serious about their hobby are always on the lookout for the best spotting scope for birding.
+Bird watchers who are at all serious about their hobby are always on the lookout for the best scope for birding.

 In this article, I’ll help you sort out what makes a great spotting scope – and by extension, the best spotting scope for birding – from those features that really don’t matter all that much.
 If you still have questions after reading this, you can ask me for further advice or suggestions.

 The Number 1 Reason to Get a Scope for Birding

 If you’ve never had the opportunity to peer through a spotting scope, you really can’t imagine what you’re missing.
 If you go bird watching, binoculars (or possibly a monocular) have likely been your vehicle for getting up close and friendly with your feathered friends.